Web design · SEO & SEA · Branding

 4.3.3 The contractor shall also support the customer in the conceptualisation of the texts and images for the advertisements.
 However, the selection of content for the adverts (images, texts, videos, imprints, etc.) is the sole responsibility of the customer.
 The Contractor shall not check the content or legal accuracy of these contents or the adverts as a whole.
 In this respect, it is expressly pointed out that the contractor is not authorised to provide the customer with legal advice.
 Should the Contractor nevertheless determine in individual cases that the content provided by the Customer and/or the advertisements violate applicable law, the Contractor may refuse to post such content or create the advertisements.

-4.3.4 All content must be approved by the customer and is then uploaded to the respective advertising channels by the contractor, whereby the contractor is only responsible for the technical uploading of the content and is only responsible for this; the provisions under "Liability/exemption" remain unaffected.
+4.3.4 All content must be approved by the customer and is then uploaded to the respective advertising channels by the contractor, whereby the contractor is only responsible for the technical uploading of the content and is only responsible for this; the provisions under „Liability/exemption“ remain unaffected by this.

 4.3.5 The fee agreed for the services described above does not include the costs for the placement of chargeable advertisements; unless otherwise agreed, these costs shall be borne by the customer.